ainfinum/Traffic-Sign-Classifier/README.md

 2. Zero centering - means that I process my data so that the mean (average) of the data lies on the zero

-3. Normalization - the process of scaling individual samples to have their values in range (-1, 1)
+3. Normalization - the process of scaling individual samples to have their values in the range (-1, 1)

 Normalized image